opsdroid/skill-speakingclock/README.md

-# opsdroid skill hello
+# opsdroid skill speakingclock

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to tell you the time every hour.

 ## Requirements